-If you as the home owner, business owner, or appointed decision maker, believe the damage is minor enough that you can do the cleanup yourself, now it is time to start circulating the air!
-Open the windows (if the humidity outside is less than what you have inside), turn on all your fans, and let the structure breathe.
+If you as the home owner, business owner, or appointed decision maker, believe the damage is minor enough that you can do the cleanup yourself, now it is time to start circulating the air! !
+Open the windows (if the humidity outside is less than what you have inside) and let the structure breathe.
+If you are sure the water is from a clean source and there is no mold growth present turn on all of your fans.
 Circulation is key to helping a dry out, but it will also help the smell seem a little less strong.
 If you have one, or can rent one, grab a dehumidifier and start it running.
 It will help suck the moisture out of the surrounding room and objects and make it less likely for mold and mildew to develop.

 Set up a Consultation Today to be Prepared for Tomorrow's Worst Case Scenario - Emergency Water Damage